PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 However, there is an exception to this principle especially to handle network timeout scenarios and other unexpected error conditions.

+**For example:**<br/>
-**For example:** A Client application issued a `POST` request and due to a network error condition or due to an intermediary server time out issue, the client application never saw a `201` response from the origin server.
+A client application issued a `POST` request, and due to a network error condition or due to an intermediary server time out issue, the client application never saw a `201` response from the origin server.
-When the client recovers from that error and retries the exact same request then the server may respond with a failure indicating that the resource already exists (e.g. `403 ALREADY EXISTS` or in some cases, a `409 CONFLICT`), and the client will be forced to invoke a search query to retrieve the resource information or may be invoke such a query even before attempting the `POST` request again.
-This can be avoided.
+When the client recovers from that error and retries the exact same request, the server may respond with a failure indicating that the resource already exists (e.g. `403 ALREADY EXISTS` or in some cases, a `409 CONFLICT`).
+When this occurs, the client may be forced to invoke a search query to retrieve the resource information. _This can be avoided_.

-For APIs wherein the create or insert (i.e., `POST` method) operation has a unique identifier (either the primary key or a composite key) that is provided by the client application then the implementation should ensure that the API **behaves in an idempotent manner** (i.e., resource state should not change when multiple identical requests are received.)
-Also, multiple such records **SHOULD NOT** be created on the server.
+For APIs wherein the create or insert (i.e., `POST` method) operation has a unique identifier (either the primary key or a composite key), the implementation should ensure that the API **behaves in an idempotent manner** (i.e., resource state should not change when multiple identical requests are received.)
+Also, multiple such records **SHOULD NOT** be created on the server, as the unique ID serves to guard against this.

 # API Security

 API security should be an integral part of the API design.
 APIm Gateway is responsible for securing the APIs onboarded.
-However, the API developer is responsible for securing the API backend and developer can use IP Whitelisting and _Mutually authenticated TLS._
+However, the API developer is responsible for securing the API backend and developer can use IP Whitelisting and _mutually authenticated TLS._

 # Date/Time

 To avoid any interoperability problems between preferences from country to country, portable date time formats are recommended.
-It is recommended that the representations in request/response utilize the format as defined in RFC3339 for formatting the dates, times, and date-time values.
-The RFC3339 formatted values primarily adheres to Coordinated Universal Time (UTC) thus avoiding issues related to time zones and daylight-saving time setting changes.
+It is recommended that the representations in request/response utilize the format as defined in [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) for formatting the dates, times, and date-time values.
+[RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) formatted values primarily adheres to Coordinated Universal Time (UTC) thus avoiding issues related to time zones and daylight-saving time setting changes.